cboettig/labnotebook/_posts/2011-07-30-saturday-fisheries-data-survey-warning-signals.markdown

 $$ dx = \mu(x_t,\theta_t)d t + \sigma(x_t, \theta_t) d W + d(\sum Z_n) $$

 Where the $Z_n$ is a sum over discontinuous shocks.
 Seems that this conclusion can be argued from first principles of stochastic processes -- convergences of parameter estimates should obey a central-limit theorem, though the time-varying case might be harder.
 They seem to be estimated in a piece-wise constant manner over a sliding Gaussian window.
 Mean and variance are just estimated from the first and second moments in the window, somehow jump terms are estimated as function of the sixth and forth moment.
-This estimation approach comes from the econometrics literature [cite]10.1016/S0304-4076(03)00110-6[/cite], (Johannes, 2004).
+This estimation approach comes from the econometrics literature Bandi & Nguyen, 2003, (Johannes, 2004).

 ## Presentation